 For indoor plants, cacti and succulents are the perfect choices.
 Typical hot, dry indoor conditions are often harmful to leafy foliage plants but provide the ideal climate for many succulent plants.
 Besides, these plants are very tolerant of neglect, requiring little watering or other care throughout the greater part of the year.
 The results are often large colorful flowers, a bonus whenever they appear.

 Outdoors, cacti and succulents are a great addition in the landscape or on a patio during the summer.
 Although most cacti and succulents cannot protect themselves from frost, a few will survive even the coldest winter climates.

 No matter what you desire in plants, cacti and succulents have the diversity and adaptability to suit almost any lifestyle.
 A small investment will reward you with enjoyment for many years to come.

 Indoors give them as much bright light as you can or your sunniest window.
-They will stretch and get weak and skinny trying to get to more light if kept in a dark or shady location.
-Outdoors they can burn if given too much direct hot sun all day, so try to provide an area with filtered sun, or a place where they receive a few hours of direct sun and then bright light the rest of the day.
+They will stretch and get weak and skinny, trying to get to more light if kept in a dark or shady location.
+Outdoors they can burn if given too much direct hot sun all day, so try to provide an area with filtered sun or a place where they receive a few hours of direct sun and then bright light the rest of the day.

 Most cacti have small root systems and are susceptible to damage from too much moisture.
 Allow plants to dry thoroughly between waterings.
 A good rule of thumb for watering is to skip one week for every 1 inch (2.5 cm) of pot size.
-Example: 2 inches (5 cm) pot – water once every 2 weeks, 3 inches (7.5 cm) pot – water once every 3 weeks, etc.
+Example: 2 inches (5 cm) pot – water once every two weeks, 3 inches (7.5 cm) pot – water once every three weeks, etc.

 Do not water for a few days; this allows any roots that might have been broken a chance to heal over – then water and let it drain thoroughly.